warp-ds/tech-docs/docs/components/tabs/react.md

 ```

 ### Syntax

-#### Default
-The following example demonstrates how the Tab, Tabs, and TabPanel components can be used to switch between panels.
+The following example demonstrates how the `Tabs`, `Tab` and `TabPanel` components can be used to switch between panels.

 ```jsx
 <>